Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 ```

-Alternately, you can pass the node a payload which contains a command and/or data to override the defaults.
+Alternatively, you can pass the node a payload which contains a command and/or data to override the defaults.
 To make a *Reset* request
 by passing it a message, the message payload (*msg.payload*) would look as follows: